ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Migrating Ansible content to a collection
 =========================================

+You can migrate modules, other plugins, and module utilities you maintain to a collection at any time.
 You can experiment with migrating existing modules into a collection using the `content_collector tool <https://github.com/ansible/content_collector>`_.
 The ``content_collector`` is a playbook that helps you migrate content from an Ansible distribution into a collection.

 .. warning::